 “I’m honored, humbled and very grateful to receive this award,” said Kaufman.
 “I became a doctor in order to help people who suffered childhood abuse and neglect.
 However, I’m also a researcher and it is often hard to do both.
 This wonderful gift will allow me to dedicate a portion of my time each week to research for the first time since graduate school.”

 In addition to honoring Winternitz and her dedicated clinician colleagues, the family hopes their gift also will help men suffering trauma-related disorders.
 In fact, there is much to learn in this field that will benefit both genders, and it is good fortune that McLean recently recruited one of the nation’s leading translational researchers in fear-based and trauma disorders.

-The $500,000 portion of the gift earmarked for the Center of Excellence in Women’s Mental Health continues the family’s earlier, generous support and will fund junior faculty with clinical and research interests in women’s mental health; spawn training opportunities for clinical fellows; attract visiting scholars; convene lectures on topics in women’s mental health; and support clinical collaborations geared toward implementing and disseminating evidence-based treatments designed to provide women with the best care possible.
+The $500,000 portion of the gift earmarked for the Division of Women’s Mental Health continues the family’s earlier, generous support and will fund junior faculty with clinical and research interests in women’s mental health; spawn training opportunities for clinical fellows; attract visiting scholars; convene lectures on topics in women’s mental health; and support clinical collaborations geared toward implementing and disseminating evidence-based treatments designed to provide women with the best care possible.

 “Both through our clinical programs focused on women and our research, I’d like to help destigmatize these disorders in women, just as post-traumatic stress disorder has finally been destigmatized for soldiers coming back from war,” said Kaufman.
 “I am grateful for this opportunity to shed new light on these issues and bring hope to more women and girls.”